JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_2/index.md

 ![step20](./steps/step20.png)

-Once, you have imported the user model in environment, I will go ahead to the Terminal and run the below command :
+Once you have imported the user model in environment, go ahead to the Terminal and run the below command :

 ```